 People with Antisocial Personality Disorder often have trouble maintaining relationships, and many abuse drugs and alcohol.

-It’s imperative to seek treatment if you believe that you may have Antisocial Personality Disorder to address your symptoms.
-You want to prevent yourself from getting in trouble with the law.
-You want to be able to live with a high quality of life, but if you don’t know that you're hurting other people, it’s difficult to do so.
-You need to learn about empathy and how to regard others, rather than manipulate them.
-If you have ASPD, you may not even realize that you’re hurting others.
-You may be engaging in behaviors due to ASPD that you haven’t yet identified and could be hurting others unintentionally, so seeking help is crucial.
-People that have Antisocial Personality Disorder may tend to be depressed and isolate themselves.
-They may feel that they don’t need to be around other people.
+It's imperative to seek treatment to address your symptoms if you believe that you may have Antisocial Personality Disorder.
+You want to prevent yourself from getting in trouble or destroying relationships.
+You want to be able to live a high quality of life.
+If you don't know that you're hurting other people, you may make choices that alienate you from those you care about.
+You may not even realize that you're hurting others if you have ASPD.
+You may be engaging in behaviors due to ASPD that could impact others unintentionally, so seeking help is crucial.
+People that have Antisocial Personality Disorder tend to be depressed and isolate themselves.
+They may feel that they don't need to be around other people.

 Loneliness and Antisocial Personality Disorder

-Individuals who have Antisocial Personality Disorder tend to isolate, but that doesn’t mean they aren’t lonely sometimes.
-They don’t understand the feelings of others, a bit that can make them feel like outcasts from society.
-People with Antisocial Personality Disorder may be lonely because they don’t feel the need to be around others, but they do notice the absence of other human beings.
-They might move toward a criminal lifestyle to get away from those lonely feelings, so they’re connecting with society in some way.
+Individuals who have Antisocial Personality Disorder tend to self-isolate, but that doesn't mean they aren't lonely sometimes.
+They don't understand the feelings of others, and this can make them feel like outcasts from society.
+People with Antisocial Personality Disorder do notice the absence of other human beings.
+They might move toward a criminal lifestyle to escape those lonely feelings so they connect with society.

 Getting the Right Diagnosis

-To get diagnosed with Antisocial Personality Disorder, a person needs to have a psych evaluation, and personal history will be considered during that evaluation.
-The professional diagnosing that individual will cite statistics from the DSM 5.
-Typically Antisocial Personality Disorder isn’t diagnosed before the age of 18.
+A person needs a psychosocial evaluation to get diagnosed with Antisocial Personality Disorder.
+Both a psychological and social history will be considered during that evaluation.
+The professional diagnosing that individual will examine criteria from the DSM 5.
+Typically Antisocial Personality Disorder isn't diagnosed before the age of 18.

 Online therapy is an excellent place to find out whether or not you have Antisocial Personality Disorder.
-If you’re in a relationship with someone who is a sociopath, it’s important to get that help as well.
+If you're in a relationship with someone who is a sociopath, it's essential to get that help as well.
 Search the network of therapists at BetterHelp and find out what you need.
 You will find a provider who works for you and gives you the support you need.
-Living with Antisocial Personality Disorder isn’t easy, but knowing your diagnosis is better than living in the dark.
-Once you know what you’re dealing with, a mental health professional is there to guide you so you can live a healthy life.
+Living with Antisocial Personality Disorder isn't easy, but knowing your diagnosis is better than living in the dark.
+Once you know what you're dealing with, a mental health professional guides you so you can live a healthy life.